 Good dental care is about more than just keeping your teeth and gums healthy — it’s about looking after your overall health and wellbeing.

-Sometimes a problem in your mouth is a symptom of a bigger issues elsewhere in your body.
+Sometimes a problem in your mouth is a symptom of bigger issues elsewhere in your body.
 For example, plaque build-up on your teeth may increase your risk of heart disease by triggering inflammation elsewhere in the body and eventually cause atherosclerosis – a clogging of your arteries.

 What’s more, gum disease and frequent infections in your mouth may also indicate that your blood sugar is too high, a sign of diabetes.